pbtrre95/GenerativeDesign/TranslationExcercises/Excercise01/README.md

   // When mouse is clicked
   if (mouseIsPressed && mouseButton == LEFT) {
     push();
-      // Move to center of canvas
+      // Translate to center of canvas
       translate(width/2, height/2);
       var radius = mouseX - width / 2;